-- 1. Inquire if an annual budget is prepared and approved by the school's governing body before the start of each school year. - 2.
+- 1. Inquire if an annual budget is prepared and approved by the school's governing body prior to July 1st each school year.
+If the school does not have a board of directors, the school must document the estimated budget on school letterhead prior to July 1st.
+This should be dated and signed by administration along with the additional reviews in step III(F)(2). - 2.
 Inquire if any budget amendments were made and approved by the school's governing body thereafter, and if actual results are periodically reviewed in comparison to budgeted amounts and reported to the school's governing body at least twice annually. - 3.
 Inspect the financial sections of all minutes of the meetings of the school's governing body that occurred during the current school year, and those immediately preceding it, and determine adherence with step III(F)(1-2). - 4.
 Report any exceptions found as Reportable Exceptions.